-Graduate Assistant: A second-year master student who helps both the Program and Clinical Directors in facilitating the functioning of the program and the clinic.
-This position serves as the liaison between the students and faculty, attend faculty meetings and responsible for many projects including the financials of the clinic, setting up the new students, running program and clinic events, annual accreditation, alumni and employee surveys, and many more special projects that aid in the functioning of the program and clinic.
-Graduate Assistants will receive tuition forgiveness up to 27 hours per contract year (including summers) and a stipended.
-The assistantship is limited to 20 hours a week.
+Graduate Assistantships: Up to two graduate assistant students help both the Program and Clinical Directors in facilitating the functioning of the program and the clinic.
+Graduate assistants are responsible for many projects including the financials of the clinic, setting up the new students, running program and clinic events, annual accreditation, alumni and employee surveys, and many more special projects that aid in the functioning of the program and clinic.
+Graduate Assistants will receive tuition forgiveness up to 18 hours per contract year (including summers) and a stipend.
+The assistantship is limited to 20 hours a week and can last up to 3 years.
+When a GA position becomes available, students (1st or 2nd year) are invited to apply.